alexoltl/grass/README.md

 When Grassy Terrain is in the effect, the power of Grass-type moves is increased by 30% (50% prior to Generation VIII) if the user is on the ground.

-Contest properties In contests, Grass-type moves are typically Clever moves, but can also be any of the other four contest conditions.
+In contests, Grass-type moves are typically Clever moves, but can also be any of the other four contest conditions.
 As of Generation VIII, there are 112 Grass-type Pokémon or 12.27% of all Pokémon (counting those that are Grass-type in at least one of their forms), making it the third most common type after Normal and before Flying.
 A Pokémon with Protean or Libero will become a Grass-type Pokémon if it uses a Grass-type move.
 A Pokémon with Color Change, Imposter, Mimicry, RKS System, or Multitype will become a Grass-type Pokémon if (respectively) it is hit with a Grass-type move, is sent out against a Grass-type opponent, if the terrain is grassy, if it is holding a Grass Memory, or if it is holding a Meadow Plate or Grassium Z.

 Since Generation VI, Grass-type Pokémon are also immune to Effect Spore.Only Grass-type Pokémon can have these Abilities.
-This does not include signature Abilities.Due to the decreased amount of types in the TCG, Grass generally adopts all Bug-type Pokémon under its typing.
+This does not include signature Abilities.
+Due to the decreased amount of types in the TCG, Grass generally adopts all Bug-type Pokémon under its typing.
 It also adopted Poison-type Pokémon prior to the Diamond & Pearl set, after which they were moved to Psychic.